Ridzz23/cse15l-lab-reports/LabReport5.md

 # Part 1 - Debugging Scenario

 Student :
-Hello, I have been trying to reverse my array in place.
-The code works fine up till the mid point of the array.
-After the mid point, it just prints the first half of the array backwards.
-This is my code :
+Hello, I have been trying to reverse my array in place however some of the junit tests are failing.
 ```
 static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {